One Pan French Onion Pasta with Chicken

 Sauté a few minutes until the chicken is nearly cooked.
 Add in the flour and toss to cover with flour.
 Cook the flour a minute or so and then whisk in the beef broth and 2 cups of set aside water.

 Stir in the pasta and bring the mixture just to a simmer.
 Cover and let cook on medium-low for 5 minutes.
 Remove the cover and stir.
-Repeat for about 15 minutes total or until the pasta is al dente and the liquid is nearly absorbed.
+Repeat for about 15 minutes total or until the pasta is al dente and about 3/4 of the liquid has thickened.
+You want the mixture to be a little soupy.
+For me, the more sauce the better so add additional beef broth if needed.

-Turn off the heat and whisk in the half and half and fold in half of the cheese.
+Turn off the heat, whisk in the half and half and fold in half of the cheese.
 Sprinkle the remaining half of the cheese on top and turn the oven on to broil.

-Transfer the pot to the oven to broil for about 5 minutes or until the cheese starts to bubble and brown.
+Transfer the pot to the oven to broil for about 3 minutes or until the cheese is melted.

 Remove from oven and serve warm topped with some fresh parmesan and alongside crusty bread or a salad.